im-notalex/luau-assistant/README.md

 - This project is a lightweight local assistant designed for Roblox LuaU scripting and API reference.
 It uses locally stored documentation and an embedding-based search system to provide instant lookups, explanations, and examples without relying on cloud models.

 - Yes, this was made with the 'assistance' of AI.
-AI for AI? i dunno, but i did make a good portion. :]
+AI for AI? i dunno, but i did make a good portion. :] (AKA A LOT THIS S%$T F!@^@#G BLOWS!!!)

 # ***-- Requirements --***